nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: How undo & redo executes:**

-* **Alternative 1 (current choice):** Saves up to 10 previous iterations of the entire dengue case list temporarily while the app is running.
+* **Alternative 1 (current choice):** Saves up to 10 previous states of the entire dengue case list temporarily while the app is running.
-    * Pros: Saves memory as all tracker iterations are deleted when the app closes.
-Deleting older tracker iterations also helps to improve performance.
+    * Pros: Saves memory as all tracker states are deleted when the app closes.
+Deleting older tracker states also helps to improve performance.
     * Cons: User may not have access to older data.

-* **Alternative 2:** Saves up to 10 previous iterations of the entire dengue case list in a JSON file.
+* **Alternative 2:** Saves up to 10 previous states of the entire dengue case list in a JSON file.
     * Pros: User can have direct access to older data.
     * Cons: Can be very messy to implement.